ajithsinghr/Decision-Tree-Q1-Company_Data/README.md

 # Decision-Tree-Q1-Company_Data
+Problem Statement:
-Problem Statement: A cloth manufacturing company is interested to know about the segment or attributes causes high sale.
+A cloth manufacturing company is interested to know about the segment or attributes causes high sale.
+Approach - A decision tree can be built with target variable Sale (we will first convert it in categorical variable) & all other variable will be independent in the analysis.

 About the data:
 Let’s consider a Company dataset with around 10 variables and 400 records.